jchiare/aiven_demo/README.md

 1. Sending data from producer to consumer
 2. Sending data from consumer to postgres DBs

+## Attribution

+I used a variety of online resources to help me build this:

+* [kafka/python](https://github.com/aiven/aiven-examples/tree/master/kafka/python) repo from aiven-examples - consumer and producer were largely based off this
+* [hackers and slackers](https://hackersandslackers.com/python-poetry-package-manager/) for learning more about poetry package manager
+* [kafka-python](https://github.com/dpkp/kafka-python) repository and its documentation
+* [aiven-kafka](https://github.com/gfrolov/aiven-kafka) demo to get inspired for the kafka to postgres connection

 # Todo

 Things that I'd like to improve in the feature